ghivert/bright/README.md

 pub fn update(model: Model, msg: Msg) {
   // By using function capture, we can easily use our update function here.
-  // scart.update will automatically run your update against data, here our
+  // bright.update will automatically run your update against data, here our
   // Data record.
 Like every update function, that function have to return
   // a #(Data, Effect(Msg)).
 The message will automatically be batched with
   // next messages.
-  // Finally, Scart(Data, Computed) is returned, with Data updated.
+  // Finally, Bright(Data, Computed) is returned, with Data updated.
 To let you
   // continue the chain.
-  use model <- scart.update(model, update_data(_, msg))
+  use model <- bright.update(model, update_data(_, msg))
   model
-  // scart.compute will compute the new derived data, and let you set it in
+  // bright.compute will compute the new derived data, and let you set it in
   // the computed.
 You can also simply return the original computed, in which
   // case the data is not updated.
-  |> scart.compute(fn(data, computed) { Computed(..computed, double: d.counter * 2) })
+  |> bright.compute(fn(data, computed) { Computed(..computed, double: d.counter * 2) })
-  // scart.lazy_compute will compute the new derived data, if and only if the
+  // bright.lazy_compute will compute the new derived data, if and only if the
   // selector you pass as the first argument changed between two renders.
   // In case the selector did not change, the old data is kept in memory for the
   // next render.
-  |> scart.lazy_compute(
+  |> bright.lazy_compute(
     // That selector value is compared at every render. fn (data) { data.counter / 10 },
     fn(data, computed) { Computed(..computed, double: d.counter * 2) }